 Make-Up Policy: Make-up tests are at the instructor's discretion.
+No points will be given for work that is turned in after the test has been taken on that Tutorial.

 A.D.A Policy: OSU-OKC complies with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
 Students with disabilities who seek accommodations must make their request by contacting the Office of Services to Students with Disabilities located on the first floor of the Student Center Office 112, or call 945-3385.
 All accommodations must be approved by the Office of Services to Students with Disabilities.